wallix/awless/README.md

 - Clear and easy listing of cloud resources (subnets, instances, groups, users, etc.) on AWS EC2, IAM and S3: `awless list`
 - Multiple output formats either human (table, trees, ...) or machine readable (csv, json, ...): `--format`
-- Show a resource by *id* with all its properties and resources dependencies: `awless show`
+- Explore a resource with only an *id*.
+Its properties, dependencies, etc ...: `awless show`
-- Creation, update and deletion of cloud resources with smart and secure default through powerful awless templates: `awless create/delete/update/run/...`
+- Creation, update and deletion of cloud resources and complex infrastructure with smart defaults through powerful awless templates: `awless run my-awless-templates/create_my_infra.txt`
+- Powerful CRUD CLI onliner (integrated in our awless templating engine) with: `awless create instance ...`, `awless create vpc ...`, `awless attach policy ...`
-- Easy revert of resources creation: `awless revert`
+- Easy listing or revert of resources creation: `awless revert`
-- Show what has changed on the cloud since the last local changes: `awless diff`
-- A local history and versioning of the changes that occurred on the cloud: `awless history`
+- A local history and versioning of the changes that occurred: `awless history`
 - CLI autocompletion for Unix/Linux's bash and zsh `awless completion`

+# Design concepts

+1. [RDF](https://www.w3.org/TR/rdf11-concepts/) is used internally to fetched, synced and modeled cloud resources.
+This permits a good flexibility in modeling while still allowing for DAG (Directed Acyclic Graph) properties and classic graph or tree traversal.
+2. Awless templates are parsed against a [PEG (parsing expression grammar)](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
+As a cloud resource DSL (Domain specific language), this allows for robust parsing, AST building/validation and execution of this AST through given official cloud drivers (ex: aws-sdk-go for AWS).
+More details on awless templates on the [wiki](https://github.com/wallix/awless/wiki/Templates).

 # Install